prese/drlm_p1_navigation/Report.md

 ### 2 Run the trained Models

-By using the both algorithms, I got the following results, when I run the trained agents:
+When I run the trained agents for the both algorithms, I got the following results:

 ```
     Model: QNetwork